ecoseller/ecoseller/docs/_docs/administration/administration.md

 #### ProductPrice
 Whenever product price is saved, updated or deleted, you can respond to it using following events:
 ##### `PRICE_SAVE`
-JSON Payload sent to the connector is the product variant itself simmilar to the example below:
+JSON Payload sent to the connector is the product price itself simmilar to the example below:
 ```json
 {
    "_model_class":"ProductPrice",